Ding-JianGang/ding-jiangang.github.io/_pages/about.md

 # Welcome!

 I am a Ph.D. candidate at Chang'an University, conducting research on situational awareness in nearshore environments.
 My work focuses on multimodal fusion, multi-object tracking, and vision-language large models.
 Currently, I am deeply involved in AI Agent projects for specific scenarios as part of my doctoral research.
+In addition, I have conducted research on traditional computer vision (CV), edge computing, and C++ front-end development (QT) and have independently developed a complete set of front-end and back-end algorithms for industrial production (Digital Radiography imaging), which generated millions in value.
 If you're interested in my work, feel free to email me.

 # 🔥 News